 Baking powder is one of those ingredients that seem like they last forever.
 After all, unless you’re baking up a storm in your kitchen, your container of baking powder will likely be almost full for years.
 But just because you still have plenty of baking powder doesn’t mean it’s “good.”

-Baking powder goes bad within six to 12 months.
-How long it lasts typically has to do with how it is stored.
+Baking powder lasts six to 12 months and it has to do with how it is stored.
 That said, proper storage will easily give your baking powder a 1-year lifespan with a few extra months to spare.

 How to Store Baking Powder to Increase Longevity

 Baking powder is incredibly sensitive to moisture and humidity, so storing it in a place where it will not come into contact with these things is imperative for longevity.
 With that in mind, here are a few tips for storing baking powder.